 You may receive one or more treatments depending on the type, size, and location of your brain tumor.
 Your age and general health are also factors.
 Treatments include:

 Surgery is the most common treatment for brain cancer.
-Sometimes only part of the tumor can be removed due to its location.
-In some instances, a tumor is located in a sensitive or inaccessible area of the brain, and surgery to remove it cannot be performed.
+Sometimes, only part of your tumor can be removed due to its location.
+In some instances, a tumor is located in a sensitive or inaccessible area of your brain, and surgery to remove it can’t be performed.
 These kinds of tumors are referred to as inoperable.

-You may be given chemotherapy drugs to destroy cancer cells in your brain and to shrink the tumor.
+You may be given chemotherapy drugs to destroy cancer cells in your brain and to shrink your tumor.
 Chemotherapy drugs may be given orally or intravenously.
 Radiation therapy may be recommended to destroy tumor tissue or cancer cells that cannot be surgically removed.
-This is done with high-energy waves such as X-rays.
-Sometimes you undergo chemotherapy and radiation therapy at the same time.
-Chemotherapy is also done after radiation treatment.
+This is done with high-energy waves, such as X-rays.
+Sometimes, you may need to undergo chemotherapy and radiation therapy at the same time.
+Chemotherapy may also be done after radiation treatment.

-Your doctor may prescribe biologic drugs to boost, direct, or restore the body’s natural defenses against the tumor.
+Your doctor may prescribe biologic drugs to boost, direct, or restore your body’s natural defenses against your tumor.
 For example, the drug bevacizumab works to stop the growth of blood vessels that supply tumors.

-In advanced cases of brain cancer that do not respond to treatment, clinical trial therapies and medications may be used.
+In advanced cases of brain cancer that don’t respond to treatment, clinical trial therapies and medications may be used.
 These are treatments that are still in the testing phase.

-Your prognosis is dependent on the type, size, and location of your brain tumor.
-Brain cancer generally has a low survival rate; however, for some types of brain cancer, 80 percent of patients survive for 5 years UMMC, 2011).
-Some brain cancer treatments can increase your risk of getting other cancerous tumors and may cause cataracts (clouding of the eyes).
+Your long-term outlook depends on the type, size, and location of your brain tumor.
+Brain cancer generally has a low survival rate.
+However, the American Cancer Society reports that for some types of brain cancer, up to 90 percent of patients between the ages of 20 and 44 survive for five years or longer.
+Some brain cancer treatments can increase your risk of getting other cancerous tumors or may cause cataracts, which is clouding of the eyes.